Scholarships and Grants

 Ranging from $5,000-29,000

-ONU Law will award more than $2 million in scholarships and grants to all three classes for the 2018-20 year.
+ONU Law will award more than $2 million in scholarships and grants to all three years.
 Students who have excelled academically may be eligible for merit-based scholarships.
 Scholarships are awarded primarily on the basis of academic achievements and range between $5,000-29,000.
 The number and amounts of financial aid awards are based on the number and qualifications of applicants, the availability of funds, and other factors and are subject to change without notice.
 Our average scholarship award was $16,600 for the 2019 entering class.
 Scholarships are based on factors such as:

 - LSAT score and undergraduate GPA